The Rodman Law Group:

-For most of our clients, Intellectual Property is the most important component of their businesses.
+For the majority of our clients, Intellectual Property is the most important component of their business.
 At the Rodman Law Group, we are dedicated to ensuring that our clients maintain control over their Intellectual Property through the proper application of the relevant Intellectual Property protections.

 Who We Serve